Feeling connected the key to regulating aged care

 My name's Valerie Braithwaite, and I'm a member of the Expert Advisory Panel for the new regulatory model.
 My presence there comes about through an interest in regulation that's gone on for, I think, 30 years now, and also a passion for aged care and the regulation of aged care.
 I wrote a book with Toni Makkai and John Braithwaite a number of years ago on this topic.
 It took ten years.
 That was a big chunk of our lives, and so I've followed it ever since, and of course I followed the Royal Commission, like so many Australians did.

 Regulation, for me, means steering the flow of events.
 Now you'll think that's very broad, and I think we should think about it in a very broad way because it means that we regulate each other all the time, so parents regulate their children, and then at a certain point in time - and I can vouch for this, children start regulating their parents.
 That notion of regulating, of steering and influencing each other all the time, means that we all are part of a regulatory community, and that's at the centre of these changes that are being proposed for the aged care sector.
 Now of course there is a formal regulator.
 I think we should think of a formal regulator as the referee in the soccer game.
 The person who will call out when rules are being broken and guide us through solving the problems that arise when rules and laws are broken.
 If you think of regulation as something that we're all part of, that all our eyes are on the quality of aged care, then relational regulation is about connections.
 It's saying that we're not going to isolate people and knowledge and information and problem solving.
-We're all going to get in there and work together to find the solutions that will suit the older Australian who's affected by some breakdown in procedures or in care.
+We're all going to get in there and work together to find the solutions that will suit the Older person who's affected by some breakdown in procedures or in care.

 I think we can get better quality of care with relational regulation, and let me use this as an example.
 I may like a care environment that's very quiet, but you might like a care environment which is full of young people being quite noisy.
 The only way we know about that, we can't legislate that, the only way we know about that is by having meaningful conversations with people.
 So it's those meaningful conversations between regulators, providers, staff, working in a facility or delivering care, the client themselves and their families.
 Everyone needs to be connected in conversations about what high quality means, and when things go wrong, that group of people need to be prepared to come together quite quickly to fix the problem and find a way forward.